How To Start a Sanitizing & Disinfecting Business

 Four Things to Consider, When Choosing a Disinfectant

 There are many types of disinfectants out there in the market and choosing the right one is a priority when starting out.
 You should select a disinfectant that does not use harsh chemicals or fumes to minimize the risk of potential health hazards or legal repercussions because you didn't read or apply it as per the label's instructions.

 There are four main considerations you should research when purchasing the right sanitizing and disinfecting product.

 - Safety: Since we're on the topic already, it's best to choose a disinfectant that's safe for the surfaces it's being applied to.
 Some disinfectants out there are toxic, corrosive, can damage surfaces or items—now you're paying the client—or contain harmful fumes.

 - Effectiveness: If you want to look credible as a company, always choose an EPA registered disinfectant, period.
 You'll want a disinfectant that kills pathogens (aka germs) that are of concern like MRSA, COVID-19, and other microbes that may be of worry in a facility or home.

 Depending on where you intend to use your product, the solution varies depending on the setting and facility type.
 The pathogens in healthcare, education, hospitality, manufacturing, agriculture, commercial, and residential environments differ.

 Choose a disinfectant that's easy to use and effective within its dwell time for a more painless sanitizing and disinfecting experience.
 With Germinator, you'll be taught how to spray effectively and know how long you'll have to let our solutions dwell on treated surfaces.

 We cannot stress enough to do your research on disinfectants based on these four decision-making factors.
-You want the best disinfectant that's EPA registered, easy to use, effective enough to kill germs quickly, has broad-spectrum against commonly found germs, versatile in every setting, and most importantly that it doesn't use harsh chemicals or fumes.
+You want the best disinfectant that's EPA registered, easy to use, effective enough to kill germs quickly, has a broad spectrum against commonly found germs, is versatile in every setting, and most importantly that it, doesn't use harsh chemicals or fumes.